Thoughtful Thanksgiving host/ess gifts beyond wine

-Relatedly, a week or two ago we were visiting friends in New York State, and the lady of the house is into pro-biotics (she makes her own kefir) and pickling.
-She had a book, the Art of Natural Cheesemaking, that looks really cool, which provides the right kind of guidance for being able to make your own cheese, and a wide number of varieties too.
-(Even though sometimes making a pie crust is more work than I want to do sometimes.)
+Art of Natural Cheesemaking, that looks really cool, which provides the right kind of guidance for being able to make your own cheese, and a wide number of varieties too.

 5. Planning-related books on food and gardening.
 I was first introduced to Darrin Nordahl through his books on urban agriculture and transit.
 Produce: Cultivating Our Parks, Plazas, and Streets for Healthier Cities, published by Island Press and now in its second edition, explores how to utilize public land as a way to grow food.